wguldin/portfolio/blog/_posts/2016-09-17-what-makes-for-a-good-upload-ux.markdown

 * Renaming of the file wasn't supported.
 * There were no loading indicators, or error messaging if something went wrong.

-{% include image.html name="original-design.png" caption="Our original photo uploader required adding a new file input for each photo, pretty awful UX for dozens of uploads." %}
+{% include image.html name="original-design.png" caption="Our original photo uploader required adding a new file input for each photo, a cumbersome UX for dozens of uploads." %}

 [Dropzone](http://www.dropzonejs.com/), an awesome JS library, has pretty much solved the technical issues around file inputs.
 But we thought it's user experience could be improved, and set out create a custom design on top of the library.